wp-plugins/backup-wp/readme.txt

 To Backup your Wordpress web site you should follow this - Backup

-* Select an option called " Backup " from the sidebar of Wordpress admin panel
+* Select an option called "Backup" from the sidebar of Wordpress admin panel
-* Go to "Manual Backup " section
+* Go to "Manual Backup" section
-* Click on " Backup " button
+* Click on "Backup" button
 * Waite a little bit to finish backup process
 * You are done!
-You can download it from the " Backup history" section.
+You can download it from the "Backup history" section.

 ### How to restore using history records or backup file - Backup ?

 To restore your backup you should follow this - Backup

-* Go to " Backup history & restore"  section
+* Go to "Backup history & restore"  section - Wordpress Backup
-* Either upload your backup file or restore from the history records.
+* Either upload your backup file or restore from the history records - Wordpress Backup.
-* Wait a little bit to complete the restoration
+* Wait a little bit to complete the restoration - Wordpress Backup
-* You are done!
+* You are done - Wordpress Backup!

 ### How to configure the scheduler - Backup ?

 To schedule your backup creation you should follow this - Backup

-* Go to "Schedule" section
+* Go to "Schedule" section - Wordpress Backup
-* Enable scheduling
+* Enable scheduling - Wordpress Backup
-* Set your preferences
+* Set your preferences - Wordpress Backup
-* Click on "Save" button
+* Click on "Save" button - Wordpress Backup
 * You are done!
-Scheduler will automatically backup your web site.
+Scheduler will automatically backup your web site - Wordpress Backup.

 ### How to create a customized backups - Backup ?

 To customize your backups you should follow this - Backup

-* Go to "Advance Options" section
+* Go to "Advance Options" section - Wordpress Backup
-* Set your preferences
+* Set your preferences - Wordpress Backup
-* Click on "Save" button
+* Click on "Save" button - Wordpress Backup
-* You are done!
+* You are done - Wordpress Backup!